 Project: Establishing baseline data for the conservation of Koonalda Cave

-Application area: The underground area of Koonalda Cave, located on the Nullarbor Plain, limited to the extent shown and described in the Consultation Information Pack (PDF, 2.4 MB)
+Application area: The underground area of Koonalda Cave, located on the Nullarbor Plain, limited to the extent shown and described in the Consultation Information Pack (PDF, 2.4 MB).

 Application Type: Section 23